Europa Universalis IV: Reception

-Europa Universalis IV was met with generally favourable reviews, receiving a score of 87/100 on aggregate website Metacritic.
+Europa Universalis IV was met with very favourable reviews, receiving a score of 87/100 on aggregate website Metacritic.
 Critics praised the improvements from Europa Universalis III, especially the new mechanisms and graphics.
 T. J. Hafer of PC Gamer described the game as an "engrossing simulation that conquers the common ground between your average Civilization V player and the long-time devotees of grand strategy".
 Negative feedback focused on the tutorials, combat mechanisms, and bugs.
 Nicholas Pellegatta acknowledged these bugs and other issues were likely to be addressed in later patches and expansions.

-In 2013 Europa Universalis IV won "Best Strategy" and "Best Historical" in Game Debate's 2013 awards.
+In 2013, Europa Universalis IV won "Best Strategy" and "Best Historical" in Game Debate's 2013 awards.

-It was nominated for "Strategy/Simulation Game of the Year" at the 2014 D.I.C.E.
-Awards.
+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Europa Universalis IV for "Strategy/Simulation Game of the Year".

 The 2021 expansion Leviathan was the worst-rated title on the Steam platform at launch, with only 7% positive reviews.
 Players complained about a multitude of bugs and untested or incomplete features.

-From 30 September to 7 October 2021, Europa Universalis IV was available for free on the Epic Games Store.